The battle of creativity is ready to begin!

 But people demand increasingly new and unique designs.

 Answering this call are three manga artists: Naoto Tsushima, Yoshihiro Iwamoto, and Madoka Akanuma.
-They’ll each use their skills to their fullest to create original LINE stickers.

 But they will not only create… They will battle, to show who is truly innovative.